-Celebrate summer, a birthday or just the school holidays by letting the kids ask some friends round and laying on a few, quick to make, party treats - if nothing else it's a good excuse to get out the jelly and ice cream.
+Celebrate summer, a birthday or just the school holidays by letting the kids invite friends round and laying on a few quick party bites.
+If nothing else, it's a good excuse to get out the jelly and ice cream.

 - Toffee popcorn bark